Wang Dun: First campaign against the Jin imperial government

-Seeing Wang Dun's ambition, Emperor Yuan began to fear him, and he began to group men around him who were against Wang Dun as well, such as Liu Huai (劉隗) and Diao Xie (刁協) -- men of mixed reputation who, in their efforts to suppress the Wangs' power offended many other people.
+Seeing Wang Dun's ambition, Emperor Yuan began to fear him, and he began to group men around him who were against Wang Dun as well, such as Liu Wei and Diao Xie (刁協) -- men of mixed reputation who, in their efforts to suppress the Wangs' power offended many other people.
 He also reduced the roles that Wang Dun's relatives, including Wang Dao, had in his government, which angered Wang Dun further.
-Wang Dun was further encouraged by his assistants Qian Feng (錢鳳) and Shen Chong (沈充), both of whom persuaded him to plan a military confrontation with Emperor Yuan.
-In 320, however, when Emperor Yuan, against Wang's request, made Sima Cheng (司馬承) the Prince of Qiao the governor of Xiang Province (湘州, modern Hunan) instead of Shen, Wang Dun was not yet ready to fully break with Emperor Yuan, and therefore allowed Sima Cheng to take his post.
-In 321, Emperor Yuan further commissioned Dai Yuan (戴淵) and Liu with substantial forces, claiming that they were to defend against Later Zhao attacks, but instead was intending to have them defend against a potential Wang Dun attack.
+Wang Dun was further encouraged by his assistants Qian Feng and Shen Chong, both of whom persuaded him to plan a military confrontation with Emperor Yuan.
+In 320, however, when Emperor Yuan, against Wang's request, made Sima Cheng (司馬承) the Prince of Qiao (Note: The Prince of Qiao's name has been recorded differently in different sources: as "丞" (Cheng) in Jin Yangqiu and Sima Shi Pu (both cited in Shishuo Xinyu) and as "氶" (Zheng) in some volumes of Zizhi Tongjian; Hu Sanxing noted that the character "承" was erroneous.
+Per vol.37 of Jin Shu, the Prince of Qiao was a son of Sima Xun (司马逊), son of Sima Yi's brother Sima Jin (司马进).
+There is another Sima Cheng, who was a son of Sima Yong and grandson of Sima Fu, and was thus a second cousin of the Prince of Qiao.
+This Sima Cheng's final title was Prince of Wuyi (武邑王), and died during the reign of Emperor Hui of Jin, per vol.63 of Taiping Huanyu Ji (太平寰宇记).) the governor of Xiang Province (湘州, modern Hunan) instead of Shen, Wang Dun was not yet ready to fully break with Emperor Yuan, and therefore allowed Sima Cheng to take his post.
+In 321, Emperor Yuan further commissioned Dai Yuan and Liu with substantial forces, claiming that they were to defend against Later Zhao attacks, but instead was intending to have them defend against a potential Wang Dun attack.